clayne/circa/doc/how_it_works.md

 d = dict_realloc_(sizeof(int), d, 20);
 ```

-However, you may notice these functions have a weird extra underscore at the
+However, you may notice these functions have an weird extra underscore at the
 end.. why is that?

 Well, to put it simply, this isn't at all a problem in Circa, because this isn't